kambalatech/NorenApi-dotNet/README.md

 ## <a name="md_searchscrips"></a>  SearchScrips

 ###### public bool SendSearchScrip(OnResponse response,string exch,string searchtxt)

 The call can be made to get the exchange provided token for a scrip or alternately can search for a partial string to get a list of matching scrips

+Multiple criteria can be specified for the search with space

 Trading Symbol:
 - SymbolName + ExpDate + 'F' for all data having InstrumentName starting with FUT